PetroIvaniuk/llms-tools/README.md

 - [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate an artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable

 ## Images
+- [Reimagine](https://clipdrop.co/stable-diffusion-reimagine) - an Clipdrop tool helps to create multiple variations from a single image with stable diffusion
 - [Real-Time Neural Appearance Models](https://research.nvidia.com/labs/rtr/neural_appearance_models/) a complete system for real-time rendering of scenes with complex appearance previously reserved for offline use by NVIDIA
 - [Image Upscaling API](https://stability.ai/blog/stability-ai-releases-image-upscaling-api) - an AI-powered tool that increases the size of any image without compromising its sharpness by Stability AI
 - [Designer](https://designer.microsoft.com/), [Microsoft Designer expands preview with new AI design features](https://www.microsoft.com/en-us/microsoft-365/blog/2023/04/27/microsoft-designer-expands-preview-with-new-ai-design-features/) by Microsoft.
 Designer has all the tools you’d expect, plus a few AI superpowers.
 Generate stunning designs and original images just by typing what you want.
 Get writing assistance and automatic layout suggestions for anything you add.
 Designer can even propose captions and hashtags to make social media sharing effortless